Why Does My Bed Feel Like It’s Vibrating? | Shocking Hidden Causes

 External Physical Vibrations Real shaking from machines/traffic; consistent timing; others may feel it.
 Isolate mattress/frame; soundproof room; relocate bed away from sources.

-Neurological Issues Tingling/buzzing sensations without real movement; linked with nerve damage.
-Medical treatment for neuropathy/RLS; supplements for deficiencies.
+Neurological Issues Tingling/buzzing sensations without real movement; linked with nerve irritation, nerve damage, RLS, or sleep-related movements.
+Medical evaluation; treatment for neuropathy/RLS; correction of deficiencies when present.

 Tackling Your Vibrating Bed Experience Step-by-Step